moccacoders/node-obremap/README.md

 ### Create a Model

 To begin, we will create a **Obremap Model**.
 Models are usually found in the root folder inside the **MODELS** folder, however you can place them where you prefer, as long as you can access them.
 All **OBREMAP Models** must extend from the `Model` class within **node-obremap**.
-The easiest way to create your models is using the **Obremap CLI** with the `obremap make: model` function
+The easiest way to create your models is using the **Obremap CLI** with the `obremap make:model` function

 `chat.js`